actions/actions-runner-controller/README.md

 There are two ways for actions-runner-controller to authenticate with the GitHub API (only 1 can be configured at a time however):

-1. Using a GitHub App (not supported when you need enterprise level runners)
+1. Using a GitHub App (not supported for enterprise level runners due to lack of support by GitHub)
 2. Using a PAT

 Functionality wise, there isn't much of a difference between the 2 authentication methods.
 The primarily benefit of authenticating via a GitHub App is an [increased API quota](https://docs.github.com/en/developers/apps/rate-limits-for-github-apps).